starbuckneo/vagrant-jira-ansible/README.md

 # vagrant-ansible-jira

-Modify Jira version on play.yml (change 8.5.6 for the version we want)
+Modify Jira version on play.yml and jira.service (change 8.13.0 for the version we want)

-Once saved, execute vagrant up.
+Once saved, execute `vagrant up`.
 When finish, access to http://192.168.33.10:8080/ to proceed with Jira Setup.